fastforwardlabs/mdffreport13/src/02-background.md

 Our understanding of causality has evolved, but this language is remarkably similar to what we use now.
 Let’s discuss how correlation may arise from causation.

 We will do this in the framework of Structural Causal Models (SCMs).
 An SCM is a directed acyclic graph of relationships between variables.
 The nodes represent variables, and the edges between them point from cause to effect.
-The value of each variable depends only on its direct parents in the graph (the other variables which point directly into it) and a noise variable encapsulating any environmental interactions we are not modeling.
+The value of each variable depends only on its direct parents in the graph (the other variables which point directly into it) and a noise variable that encapsulates any environmental interactions we are not modeling.
 We will examine three fundamental causal structures.

 ::: info
 ##### Causal Terminology

 A **causal graph** is a directed acyclic graph denoting the dependency between variables.

-A **structural causal model** carries more information than a causal graph alone - it also specifies the functional form of dependencies between variables.
+A **structural causal model** carries more information than a causal graph alone.
+It also specifies the functional form of dependencies between variables.

-Remarkably, it’s possible to do much causal reasoning, including calculating the size of causal effects, via the graph alone, without specifying a parametric form for the relationships between causes and effects.
+Remarkably, it’s possible to do much causal reasoning - including a calculation of the size of causal effects - via the graph alone, without specifying a parametric form for the relationships between causes and effects.
 :::

 ##### 1. Direct causation